brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 <img width="22%" height="22%" src="/assets/GPT-lite/benchmark_model.png"/>

 {: style="text-align:center; font-size: small;"}
 In this post, we will detail and benchmark the C++ implementation of a [small variant of the GPT2 model]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) with N decoder blocks (left), and of a simple Deep Neural Network with L layers of dimensionality W (right).
-Then we will benchmark their C++, PyTorch and TorchScript implementations.
+Then we will benchmark their C++, PyTorch, TorchScript and `torch.compile` implementations.

 ### GPTlite on LibTorch C++ {#gptlite-model}